efabless/caravel_user_project/docs/source/quickstart.rst

 Starting your project
 ---------------------

 #.
-The current working directory should be ``caravel_tutorial``, now you need to create a new repository based on the `caravel_user_project <https://github.com/efabless/caravel_user_project/>`_ template and make sure your repo is public and includes a README.
+To start the project you first need to create a new repository based on the `caravel_user_project <https://github.com/efabless/caravel_user_project/>`_ template and make sure your repo is public and includes a README.

    *   Follow https://github.com/efabless/caravel_user_project/generate to create a new repository.
    *   Create a directory and clone the reposity inside using the following command: